yelouafi/node-litesql/README.md

 [massive]: https://github.com/robconery/massive-js

-basically, litesql intends to brings the same interface into sqlite database. undeway the module use the [sqlite3][sqlite3] module, meaning you can access all the functions it offers.
+basically, litesql intends to bring the same interface into sqlite database. undeway the module use the [sqlite3][sqlite3] module, meaning you can access all the functions it offers.

 [sqlite3]: https://github.com/mapbox/node-sqlite3